PAK Secures $285M Guarantee for Panda Bond, Big Win for Economy

 -

-Could be the start of more RMB-denominated issuances in the future.
+Could mark the beginning of more RMB-denominated issuances in the future.

 -